Blakeline-was-taken/Mark_PKM_TCG_Printer/README.md

 ### **1. Install Python.**
 Yeah, you're gonna find it pretty hard to launch python files without installing Python first.
 To install python, simply go to this page : https://www.python.org/downloads/ and you can download the latest version.
+IMPORTANT !
+During the installation, don't forget to check the box that says "Add python.exe to PATH" otherwise the rest of this installation process will not work !!

 ### **2. Installing dependencies**
 This printer uses a couple of librairies not native to Python.
 To install them, please do the following :